mtao/nyu-intro-to-computer-science/syllabus.md

 ### Quizzes

-Quizzes are completed outside of class on Brightspace and due by the date they are specified on the [schedule](./schedule).
+Quizzes are completed outside of class on [Brightspace]({{ site.brightspace_url }}) and due by the date they are specified on the [schedule](./schedule).

 ### Assignments

-Assignments are submitted through Brightspace using Gradescope.
+Assignments are posted on Brightspace and submitted through Brightspace using Gradescope.

 ### Late policy